Skip to content

 Defining the ML model

 PEtab.jl only supports Lux.jl ML models.
 To be compatible, the Lux model must define a set of layers with unique identifiers together with a forward pass.
-This is often most easily done using Lux.Chain:
+This is most easily done using Lux.Chain:

 julia